 The Darwin Sailing Club has a proud racing history.
 The Club has fostered several national and world champions in a range of classes.
 The Club race calendar includes Off The Beach racing, cruiser/racers and offshore events catering to sailors of all skill levels.
 Classes sailed include Minnows, Lasers, 29ers, Moths, Tasars, A-Class and Tornado catamarans as well as mono and multi-hull cruiser/racers.

 The Club's racing program and activities are unsurpassed in the Northern Territory.
-Our dedicated volunteers and professional event administrators ensure that yacht racing is innovative, safe and user orientated with a varied program combining OTB, inshore and offshore racing.
-We take pride in our Club and its ability to host high quality, professional events in a pristine environment.
-Racing is primarily conducted during Top End dry season, on several days of the week.
+Our dedicated volunteers and professional event administrators ensure that yacht racing is innovative, safe and user orientated with a varied program combining OTB, inshore, match and offshore racing.
+We take pride in our Club and its ability to host high quality, events in a pristine environment.
+Racing is primarily conducted during Top End dry season, with racing on several days most weeks.
 The Club calendar and Year Book outlines each event and when it is scheduled.

 Crew are always welcome to join in the races and crew are encouraged to add their contact details to our crew register.
 Members of any age or ability can enjoy the various divisions, great sailing locations and competition.
 The Club has a wide and varied range of sailing activities available, including training and seminars to increase your skills.

 The Club actively encourages safe sailing.
 The sport of sailing and particularly racing and offshore racing, involves some degree of risk.
 The Club is very proud of its excellent safety record.
 However, we believe this can only be maintained if we actively pursue a range of initiatives aimed at minimising the risk to the sailors and boats.
 All competing boats, including Off-The-Beach craft are required to complete an annual safety declaration appropriate to the level of event that they enter every season.
 These may be audited by the club's Safety Officer, or a class official at any time.
 Safety Audit forms HERE